StevenRice99/LLM-IK/readme.md

 - As of now, all prompting and then executing of the code in manual via outputting prompts and results to the console, inputting them to a chat interface for a large language model such as [ChatGPT](http://chatgpt.com, "ChatGPT"), [Gemini](https://gemini.google.com, "Gemini"), or [HuggingChat](https://huggingface.co/chat, "HuggingChat").
 - In the future, implementing methods to automatically do this via APIs such as the [OpenAI API](http://platform.openai.com, "OpenAI API") could help more quickly iterate the process of creating and debugging inverse kinematics solutions.
+- Robot arms from the [Mujoco Menagerie](https://github.com/google-deepmind/mujoco_menagerie "Mujoco Menagerie") library have been added to this repository.
+They have been set up for use, but no existing large language model has been able to solve them.
+They have been kept here for easy future experiments.